-- Common mistakes to avoid when conducting background checks
+- Common mistakes to avoid when screening candidates

 Types of Background Checks in Pakistan